pks5/machineblocks/docs/01_system.md

 Convert `machineblock(param1=val1, param2=val2)` to `mb_block(config=config, settings=[["param1", val1], ["param2", val2]])`.
 Only include parameters that are actually set.

+When referencing sides in converted code, always use string identifiers ("x-", "x+", "y-", "y+", "z-", "z+") instead of integers.
+This is the V3 standard.

 **Step 3 — Remove Legacy Calibration**

 Remove all `_ovr` suffixed customizer variables, the `overrideConfig` boolean, and all deprecated `*RoundingResolution` parameters.
 Calibration parameters belong in config profiles.

+Replace `baseWallGapsX`/`baseWallGapsY` with `baseWallGaps`.
+Entries using "both sides" (old value 2) must be split into two separate entries.
+Replace integer side references with string identifiers.

 **Step 4 — Wrap in Block Module**